AgrImOnIA-project/AgrImOnIA_Data/Merging/README.md

+# What this script does?

 This script merges all the datasets previously interpolated between the monitoring network localisations and other dimensions: WE, EM, LI, LA.
+The output is the Agrimonia dataset.